Last Vat

 “We sing while others dream in the vats.”

-“The temple has been quiet for just few hours, but we are lost without the song.”
+“Just a few hours, but we are lost without the music.”

-“We tried to sing, but we can’t find the song within us.”
+“We tried to sing, but there is no song in us.”

 The old ones clear a sloping path toward the bottom of the temple.

-I fly towards the bottom of the temple, and Niyta follows.
+I fly toward the bottom of the temple, and Niyta follows.

 “Where is the vat, Niyta?”
 I ask.